silorah/seamcarving/proj5/README.txt

 If fishtank is run with less or more than 2 arguments the program will exit with status 1.
 If fishtank cannot read the input file it will display a message saying so and end

+fishtank animates the boids scene described in sample.in and writes the frames to sample.out, which can then be viewed using viewer

 Building fishtank and viewer
 make (builds both fishtank and viewer)